ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 This doesn't mean it can't be done - it certainly is being done in China and elsewhere - just that the ASF can't support non-english as the primary **development** language.

 ---
+template: fossneed
+name: client
+# Comcast - To Dos

+.footnote[
+[_Take a different way?_](#menu) | _Continue On: Comcast To Dos_
+]

+???
+So what can **you** do as an organization to improve your open source work?

+---
+template: logorb
+# Corporate Policies

+- Simple contribution policies for FOSS work
+- Use OSI-approved licenses (Apache or GPL)
+- Provide non-developer resources to FOSS projects

+.footnote.small[
+Comcast - What You Can Do
+]

+???
+**Big takeaway:** ensure employees aren't blocked from working in open source - either by legal, management, or worries about IP risk.

+If you bring a project to the ASF, plan ahead for branding, community, and leadership issues in the project, and expect the Incubation process.

+If you have changes to an existing project, then submit them in an open and iterative fashion, and work with the existing project community.

+FOSS foundations want to see your employees engaged in open source.

+---
+template: logorb
+# Project Planning

+- Be honest about open source vs. open development
+- Consider architecture choices in FOSS
+  - Easy to understand modules
+  - Functionality useful for others
+  - Highly customized features: keep internal

+.footnote.small[
+Comcast - What You Can Do
+]

+???
+"Recognise that your project isn't necessarily about **your** needs - but plan a project that is valuable to many people - and you have a much better chance of building a vibrant community."  - @VMBrasseur

+Open sourcing an internal tool is easy.
+Attracting a community and getting the benefits of open development take work, and take some time to allow community to grow.
+Planning the architecture and how the staff treat users and contributors is key to attracting good contributions.

+Have a CONTRIBUTING.md policy - and make sure you task developers to review pull requests or bug reports.
+Even if you don't accept some code patch, providing feedback to the submitter goes a long way.

+---
+template: logorb
+# Employee Growth

+- Encourage employees to work in open source
+- Introduce InnerSource concepts across teams
+- Recognize existing FOSS contributors

+.footnote.small[
+Comcast - What You Can Do
+]

+???
+Top talent expects to be able to work on open soruce - whether as part of their dayjob project work, or on the side.
+Ensure employees are encouraged to responsibly contribute, and have a culture of submitting fixes upstream.

+Ensuring the management culture is fully accepting of open source behaviors goes a long way to getting employees comfortable with it.

+InnerSource is a great re-framing of The Apache Way that is valuable to get experience internally, without the license complications, and gives employees the "Ah-ha" moments about sharing maintenance costs and un-duplicating work on purely internal projects.

+---